IMC-UAS-Krems/2024-DBST2VO-Public/README.md

 We make the following assumptions:

 - there is always a place on the trains, so tickets can be always bought
-- the train seats are not numbered, so the system must handle only the number of passengers booked on a train and not each single seat.
+- the train seats are not numbered, so the system must handle only the number of passengers booked on a train and not each single seat
-- The system grants only those seats that are effectively available at the moment of request; thus, overbooking on reserved seats is **not** possible.
+- The system grants only those seats that are effectively available at the moment of request; thus, overbooking on reserved seats is **not** possible
-- Seats reservation can be done also after booking a ticket.
+- Seats reservation **cannot** be done after booking a ticket
-- A user can only reserve one seat in each train at the given time.
+- A user can only reserve one seat in each train at the given time
+- Reservations cannot be cancelled or refunded

 #### Access Purchase History

 Registered users can list the history of their past purchases, including the starting and ending stations, the day/time, total price, and **for each connection**, the price and whether they reserved a seat.

-The purchase history is always represented in descending starting time (at the top the most recent trips)
+The purchase history is always represented in descending starting time (at the top the most recent trips).

 ### Admin Features:

 Admin and only admin users can access the following special features:

-#### Add/update/remove users
+#### TRAITS User Management
 Admin can add/delete users.

 Users are identified by their (unique) email address and might have other attributes.